Articles of Incorporation and Rules

 (Election Procedures)

-Article 6 Elections for officers due to the expiration of their terms of office shall be announced at least 28 days before the date of the regular General Meeting at which the election is to be held, the election shall be held at the General Meeting, and the winners shall be confirmed at the General Meeting.
-The specific dates shall be determined by the Officer Election Management Committee.
+Article 6.
+When an election of officers is held due to the expiration of their term, an announcement of the election will be made at least 28 days before the date of the ordinary general meeting in which the election will be held, the election will be conducted at the general meeting, and the winners will be confirmed at the general meeting.
+The specific date will be determined by the Officer Election Management Committee.

-Article 7 The notice of election shall include the following items:
+Article 7 The announcement of election shall include the following matters:

 • Quota of officers